 The higher levels of B vitamins are not an issue.
 These are most likely included because B vitamins play an essential role in the immune system.
 B vitamins are important to support cell division, and this is a critical factor for your immune cells to reproduce and attack germs.
 But in addition, they support healthy energy metabolism in the cell and help convert food to energy.
 Because of this role in cellular energy production, they can be helpful if you are down on energy, for example when you’re sick.
 Vitamin B12 has no established upper limit, as there are no known adverse effects associated with vitamin B12 intake.
 This doesn’t mean you should just take as much as you want, but the levels included in Emergen-C are fairly typical.

 Most of the nutrients are not only well below any of the upper intake levels, but they are also somewhat below the recommended intake levels.
 However, this is OK because you are eating other foods anyway, so there’s no need to get everything from a supplement.
+If you are taking Emergen C Immune+, the vitamin D level of 1000 IU is also no issue, as the upper limit per day of vitamin D is 4000 IU.
 OK, so back to vitamin C – why is the level so high?

-However, because of the high levels of vitamin C, this also means that you are going to bang up against the upper limit with only 2 servings per day.
+Although the high levels of vitamin C in Emergen C packets are important to deliver optimal immune system benefits, this also means that you are going to bang up against the upper limit with only 2 servings per day.
 So what is this upper limit based on?
 Well if you read the full DRI report (which we don’t recommend unless you suffer from insomnia), mentions diarrhea as a complication of taking too much vitamin C. Well, that doesn’t sound pleasant.

 Actually, it turns out that vitamin C is used in one of the popular coloscopy prep solutions to help “clear things out” before the procedure.
-Other than that, vitamin C is actually really safe.
+Other than that, vitamin C is safe.
 There are many studies where much larger amounts of vitamin C have been injected with no adverse reactions.
-However, if you want to avoid a case of the squirts, probably best to keep below 2 servings of Emergen-C per day
+However, if you want to avoid a case of the squirts, probably best to keep below 2 servings of Emergen C per day